Functional-Genomics-Lab/Applied-Genomics/docs/week_02/assignment_02.md

 1. Create a fork of the course material
 2. Clone that repo locally
 3. Open up `docs/index.md`
-4. Add your name and semester to the Alumni table
+4. Add your name and semester to the Alumni table, and a link to your intro project.
-5. Create a PR to the main repo
+5. Create a PR to the main repo.
+6. Drop a link to the PR in the eLearning assignment comments.

 :::note
 Check out